payola/Payola/developer_guide.md

 - one is not able to aggregate the result of all the event listeners
 - it is not Scala

-Since we told you, we've based our system on what you can know from the world of C# programming language, let`s us present a short example of events from C#:
+As we told you, we've based our system on what you can know from the world of C# programming language.
+So, let`s us present a short example of events from C#:

 ```
 public Form1()